MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/schemas/definitions/resourceKind.md

 ## Synopsis

-Identifies whether a resource is an adapter resource, a group resource, or a normal resource.
+Identifies whether a resource is an adapter resource, a group resource, an importer resource, an exporter resource, or a normal resource.

 ## Metadata